bird-house/birdhouse-docs/docs/source/dev_guide.rst

        interesting = True
        # or generate a temporary file
-       logger.info(' Thanks for reading the guidelines ') except Exception as e:
+       logger.info(' Thanks for reading the guidelines ')
+   except:
        msg = 'This failed but is not obligatory for the output.
+The process will continue.' logger.debug(msg)

+   try:
+       self.status.set('the process is doing something else : %s '  % dt.now(),20)
+       interesting = True
+       # or generate a temporary file
+       logger.info(' Take your time to understand enverything ')
+   except:
+       msg = 'This failed.
+The process will continue but writes out the reason of the failture' logger.exception(msg)

+   try:
-The process will continue.
-Reason for the failure: %s ' % e logger.debug(msg)
+       self.status.set('the process is doing something else : %s '  % dt.now(),20)
+       interesting = True
+       # or generate a temporary file
+       logger.info(' This is the right way to do it  ')
+   except:
+       msg = 'Here comes a warning: Are you sure this is the right way to do it??' logger.warn(msg)

 The log file then looks like::